deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 messages.
 Another important aspect for resilience is being able to update the data model without breaking clients that are depending on a different schema version, which means ensuring we have backwards and forwards compatibility.

-Our reasoning about these requirements came from previous experience of sending JSON over streams, and being bitten by the different structural expectations between clients.
+Our reasoning about these requirements came from previous experience of sending JSON over streams, with accidental or deliberate changes causing breakages.
 While there are some ways to give greater guarantees for JSON, such as [JSON Schema](https://json-schema.org/), these still leave a lot to be desired, including a lack of well defined mechanisms for schema evolution, not to mention the sub-par encoding and decoding performance of JSON itself.